 You should use caution when using this macro.
 Make sure you really do want to clear out everything except for cells that contain formulas in the worksheet or workbook before you run this macro.
 It would be a shame to accidentally get rid of the contents of cells that you really needed to keep.
 If you are a bit squeamish about such a possibility, you might want to use the following version of the macro:

 Sub ClearAllButFormulas2() Dim wks As Worksheet Dim sTemp As String Dim iCheck As Integer sTemp = "This macro deletes everything in the current " sTemp = sTemp & "workbook except formulas.
 Once done, " sTemp = sTemp & "it cannot be undone." & vbCrLf & vbCrLf sTemp = sTemp & "Are you sure you want to continue?" iCheck = MsgBox(sTemp, vbYesNo + vbExclamation, "Warning!")
-If iCheck = vbYes Then 'ignore errors in case there is only formulas On Error Resume Next For Each wks In Worksheets wks.Cells.SpecialCells(xlCellTypeConstants).ClearContents Next On Error GoTo 0 Else MsgBox "Operation cancelled."
+If iCheck = vbYes Then 'Ignore errors in case there are only formulas On Error Resume Next For Each wks In Worksheets wks.Cells.SpecialCells(xlCellTypeConstants).ClearContents Next On Error GoTo 0 Else MsgBox "Operation cancelled."
 End If End Sub

 This version displays a message box asking if you are sure you want to do the clearing.
 The upshot is that you have less of a chance of messing up your workbook by accident.